directvt/vtm/doc/apps.md

 Value                        | Arguments (`data=`)           | Description
 -----------------------------|-------------------------------|------------
-Drop                         |                               | Drop all events for the specified key combination.
+Noop                         |                               | Ignore all events for the specified key combination.
 No further processing.
-DropAutoRepeat               |                               | Drop `Key Repeat` events for the specified key combination.
+DropAutoRepeat               |                               | Ignore `Key Repeat` events for the specified key combination.
 This binding should be specified before the main action for the key combination.
 SwitchHotkeyScheme           | _Scheme name_                 | Switch the hotkey scheme to the specified one.
 TerminalCwdSync              |                               | Current working directory sync toggle.
 The command to send for synchronization is configurable via the `<config><term cwdsync=" cd $P\n"/></config>` setting's option.
 Where `$P` is a variable containing current path received via OSC 9;9 notification. <br>To enable OSC9;9 shell notifications:<br>- Windows Command Prompt:<br>  `setx PROMPT $e]9;9;$P$e\$P$G`<br>- PowerShell:<br>  `function prompt{ $e=[char]27; "$e]9;9;$(Convert-Path $pwd)$e\PS $pwd$('>' * ($nestedPromptLevel + 1)) " }`<br>- Bash:<br>  `export PS1='\[\033]9;9;\w\033\\\]${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$ '`
 TerminalWrapMode             | `on` \| `off`                 | Set terminal scrollback lines wrapping mode.
 Applied to the active selection if it is.